 How to stop a dog from digging if the dog has a digging sweet spot

 If your puppy or dog is fixated on digging in one particular area, there may be a reason why, such as the scent of burrowing animals; this may be especially true if your dog is digging at the roots of trees or shrubbery.
 If you have unwanted critters on your property, it is imperative that you remove them safely and humanely, without traps or poisons that could hurt or kill your dog.
-Try out these simple ways to keep your home and yard pest-free.

 It’s also possible that your dog is picking up the scent of something that is buried or decaying underground on your property.
 To eliminate digging behavior in one particular spot or along a fence line, you can try filling the hole or holes partway with large, flat rocks or plastic chicken wire with no sharp edges as deterrents.
 Do not put anything in the hole which your dog might swallow or that might scratch or hurt him.

 How not to stop your dog from digging

 When you’re wondering how to stop a dog from digging, remember that your dog is not being “bad”; she’s simply doing an instinctual behavior she enjoys.
 If you catch her in the act of digging somewhere she shouldn’t, a stern “No,” followed by removing her from the hole, is sufficient.
 Do not yell at or punish your dog for digging.
 And under no circumstances should you fill the hole with water and stick her head in it.
 This old-school digging deterrent is a form of animal abuse, which may make your dog fearful or distrustful of you.
 You’re better than that!
 Now that you know why dogs dig, read on to find out the reasons behind why dogs roll in stinky things and other perplexing dog behaviors.